KevinKra/My_notes/Google_IT/README.md

 ### The Language of the Internet

-The networking protocols we use help get our packets from one place to the next.
-There are many different variants of network protocols but they all do the have the same objectives: route efficiently, aren't corrupted, secure, go to the right machine, and are named appropriately.
+There are many different variants of networking protocols we use help get our packets from one place to the next, but they all have the same objectives: route efficiently, aren't corrupted, secure, go to the right machine, and are named appropriately.
 The **IP** in **TCP/IP** or **Transmission Control Protocol / Internet Protocol**, makes sure we deliver the right packets of data to the correct computers, essentially it helps us route our traffic correctly.
 The TCP, is a protocol that handles the reliable delivery of information from one network to another.
 This protocol is important because it handles how we share information across networks.

 ### The Web